How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 The Tilapia Situation

 Accra does fish like nowhere else in West Africa.
-Tilapia, specifically — whole fish, grilled over charcoal, served with banku (fermented corn dough) and a pepper sauce that would strip paint off a car.
+Tilapia, specifically — whole fish, grilled over charcoal, served with banku (fermented corn dough) and a pepper sauce that could strip paint off a car.

 Labadi Beach on Saturday afternoons is the spot.
 Entry to the beach is 10-15 GHS, but the grilled tilapia vendors are the real attraction.
 A whole grilled fish with banku and pepper sauce costs 25-40 GHS.
 You eat it with your hands, sitting on a plastic chair, with the Atlantic Ocean 50 feet away and Afrobeats competing with the waves.